lobtao/rpc/README.md

-# A simple rpc call for php
+# A simple rpc invoke for php

 ```php
 use lobtao\rpc\BaseRpc;